What you perceive to be true and what is actually true aren’t always the same.

 Perception is created when we decide what to believe.
 When there’s a lot at stake, even when you want something bad enough, seek to be objective and balanced in your observations.

 It’s like the reviewer who thought I was talking about my ex-wife’s issues without permission.
 She thought I was very selfish and just plain mean.
-The reality she created, her perception, caused her to take action by writing a review and sharing with the world that I was not in integrity or something.
+The reality she created, her perception, caused her to take action by writing a review and sharing with the world that I was not in integrity.

-Imagine if someone thought that you smacked their kid.
-They showed up at your door and just started yelling at you because they believed without a doubt that you smacked their kid.
+Imagine if someone thought that you smacked their kid and they showed up at your door and just started yelling at you because they believed without a doubt that you smacked their kid.

-It’s not a good feeling to be accused without even having a chance to talk about the issue.
-Our emotions get involved, and once that happens, our logic tends to take a back seat.
+It’s not a good feeling to be accused without even having a chance to defend yourself.
+Our emotions get involved.
+And once that happens, our logic tends to take a back seat.

-Let’s bring some of that logic back into the front seat and see where this show takes us today.
+Let’s bring some of that logic back into the front seat and see if we can create a better perspective of perspective ourselves.

 How do two different people have such vast, differing opinions?
-Why does one person believe everything is fine and another think all is chaotic and out of control?
+Why does one person believe everything is fine and another one thinks life is chaotic and out of control?

-The environment is the same, but there is one thing that will almost never be the same, and that is our perceptions.
+The environment is the same, but the one thing that will almost never be the same is our perception.